Flight-Free-UK/flight_free_uk_website/source/posts/2021-podcast-series-reflections-in-2021.html.markdown

 ---
 *This is episode 12 of our 2021 podcast series.
 Listen to the episode [here](https://flightfreeuk.podbean.com/e/2021podcast-series-reflections-on-2021/) and find other episodes and previous series [here](https://flightfree.co.uk/podcast/).*

-As Flight Free in 2021 draws to a close, we bring the whole team together to reflect on how the year has gone, how the pledge has been affected by things like Covid, and what travel adventures we’ve had.
+As Flight Free 2021 draws to a close, we bring the whole team together to reflect on how the year has gone, how the pledge has been affected by things like Covid, and what travel adventures we’ve had.

 ### What flight-free travels did you have in 2021?